 Microsoft Mesh, let's enter mixed reality

 Mesh is a collaborative platform that allows anyone to share virtual experiences across a variety of devices.
-“This was the dream of mixed reality, the idea from the start,” explains Kipman.
-“You can actually feel like you're in the same place with someone sharing content with you.
-Or you can teleport from different mixed reality devices and be present with people even when you are not physically with them. "
+"This was the dream of mixed reality, the idea from the very beginning," explains Kipman.
+"You can actually feel like you're in the same place with someone sharing content with you.
+Or you can teleport from different mixed reality devices and be present with people even when you're not physically with them."

 The virtual meeting with Microsoft Mesh

-During a meeting lasting about an hour, Kipman appeared next to his colleagues as avatars and began to “bring” mixed reality objects (specifically virtual jellyfish and sharks) to his colleagues.
+During a meeting that lasted about an hour, Kipman appeared next to his colleagues as avatars and started "bringing" mixed reality objects (specifically virtual jellyfish and sharks) to his colleagues.
 It was possible to remodel them, return them or simply observe them.
 A prime example of collective interaction in mixed reality, to put it briefly.

 Imagine a future with such well-developed technologies.
 A technician can guide customers in repairing an item they have at home, without physically going there.
 Engineers, architects and designers who work together on 3D models without necessarily being in the same place.
 What about business meetings in person?
 Things to be reserved only for the great occasions: for everyday life it will be enough to wear the viewer and "sit" in a mixed reality environment.